kpapadatos/efoodgr/README.md

 #### Notes
 - It may take some time as it downloads the latest NodeJS source and builds it.
-- If you get some errors about 'try-thread-sleep' and 'thread-sleep' modules missing, you may need to create their folders in node_modules with a dummy `package.json` to fool browserify that they exist.
+- If you get errors about `try-thread-sleep` and `thread-sleep` modules missing, you may need to create their folders in `node_modules` with a dummy `package.json` to fool `browserify` that they exist.

 ### Contribute
 Feel free to propose changes and/or add features.
 Future plans include: